Make a DIY College Survival Kit With Dollar Tree Items

 Cover the basket with clear cellophane and attach a bow or ribbon.

-This is such a thoughtful and practical gift idea!
+This is such a thoughtful and practical college gift idea!

 Other than gift cards or cash, I honestly struggle with what to give as graduation gifts.
-A gift basket doesn’t cost much, but it can mean so much to someone that you thought of them!
+College gift baskets don’t have to cost much as it can mean so much to someone that you thought enough of them to hand-pick every item in a large basket like this!

 About the writer: